Pre-existing medical conditions

 Pre-existing medical conditions (PECs) aren’t automatically covered under the International Student travel insurance policy.
 However, students visiting New Zealand can complete a medical assessment if they wish to apply to cover their pre-existing medical conditions.

 Different travel insurance companies may have different definitions for the term ‘pre-existing medical condition’.
-At Southern Cross Travel Insurance (SCTI), we define a PEC as any medical or physical condition that you’re aware of, or should be aware of, which has required medical care.
+At Southern Cross Travel Insurance (SCTI), we define a PEC as:

 - Type 2 diabetes

 - Heart, vascular and lung illnesses